JustinTArthur/vsfieldkit/docs/usage.rst

         Enumerations are available on the vsfieldkit top level module and the :py:class:`~vsfieldkit.ChromaSubsampleScanning` enum.

+    :param Factor decay_factor:
+        Amount by which to dim the lines scanned in the previous moment, exposing the ``decay_base`` clip.
+Usually expressed as a :py:class:`float`, :py:class:`~decimal.Decimal` or
+        :py:class:`~fractions.Fraction` where ``1`` means the previously-laced
+        scan lines are completely replaced by lines from the decay_base clip, ``0.5`` means the clip is dimmed half and ``0`` means there is no dimming at all.
+This simulates the decay of cathode ray tube phosphors in the moments after they've been scanned onto. ``decay_base`` can be used to dim to a background other than solid black.

     :param VideoNode decay_base:
-        A background clip that previously-laced scan lines should be dimmed to instead of black.
+        A background clip that previously-scanned scan lines should be dimmed to instead of black.
 Ignored if ``decay_factor`` is not set.
-Should be the size of a single field (half the height of the interlaced clip being scanned).

-    :param numbers.Number decay_factor:
-        Amount by which to dim the previously-laced scan lines, exposing the decay_base clip.
-Usually expressed as a float, Decimal or Fraction where ``1`` means the previously-laced scan lines are completely replaced by the decay_base clip, ``0.5`` means the clip is dimmed half and ``0`` means there is no dimming at all.
-This simulates the decay of cathode ray tube phosphors in the moments after they've been scanned onto. ``decay_base`` can be used to dim to a background other than solid black.
+Should be one frame long.
+The frame will be re-used.

     :param str dither_type:
         If video is processed at a higher bit depth internally before being